OpenESDH/webscript-annotations/README.md

 WebScript Annotations
 ===============================

-This is an abridged fork of the https://github.com/laurentvdl/dynamic-extensions-for-alfresco intended to introduce annotation based web scripts development into OpenE.
+This is an abridged fork of the https://github.com/laurentvdl/dynamic-extensions-for-alfresco project intended to introduce annotation based web scripts development into OpenE.